hashicorp/consul/plugin/whoami/README.md

 ## Description

 The *whoami* plugin is not really that useful, but can be used for having a simple (fast) endpoint to test clients against.
-When *whoami* returns a response it will have your client's IP address the additional section as either an A or AAAA record.
+When *whoami* returns a response it will have your client's IP address in the additional section as either an A or AAAA record.

 The reply always has an empty answer section.
 The port and transport are included in the additional section as a SRV record, transport can be "tcp" or "udp".